-Korea has several forms of mask theatre.
+In Korea there are over ten different types of talchum mask dance-dramas originating from all parts of the country.
 All of them combine dance music, and spoken lines.
 The steps, movements and mask systems vary from region to region and usually the traditions are named after their birthplace.

 The earliest textual reference to mask theatre in Korea seems to be from the 9th century AD and it mentions a form of temple ritual.
 Even today there exists a form of mask dance in which the village tutelary spirits appear as masked dancers.